What is Ecstasy?

 Ecstasy also has some minor experimental use among the medical community.
 The Food and Drug Administration initially labeled it as having no recognized or approved use in medicine.
 Following some recent research, though, the FDA reconsidered their initial position and approved it as a Breakthrough Therapy drug.

 This means ecstasy can be used to treat a serious or life-threatening disease or condition.
 Clinicians are currently testing the benefits of combining psychotherapy with doses of ecstasy provided in controlled conditions.
-It’s currently being considered for use in very specific cases such as:
+It’s currently being considered for use in very specific cases

 As researchers conduct more studies, there may eventually be a wider use for ecstasy in approved medical situations.
 People should never attempt to self-medicate with the drug, though, because there’s still potential for long-lasting negative effects.